marcus-cmc/Shockley-Queisser-limit/README.md

+# Shockley Queisser limit :
-# Theoretical Solar Cell Efficiencies Based on the Shockley Queisser limit
+## Theoretical Solar Cell Efficiencies calculator and visualizer

 It calculates the theoretical solar cell parameters with options to change temperature, light intensity, and radiative efficiency, provides visualization tools.

 The calculation is based on the radiative limit or the Shockley Queisser limit